We check projects against the following objectives of the fund:

 - Is it aligned with the NSW Customer & Digital strategy?

-- Is it in cluster ten and three-year plans?
+- Is it in department ten and three-year plans?

 - What are the primary and secondary financial benefits of doing the project? (revenue, cost, and time savings)